Search Google Appliance

 Resource Links

-2. have those charges heard by a UHRL Hearing Officer or Peer Conduct Board in a conduct meeting, which will be in an impartial and competent manner;
+2. have those charges heard by a UHRL Hearing Officer or Peer Conduct Board in a conduct meeting, which will be held in an impartial and competent manner;

 3. have the opportunity to hear the evidence against them; and